3 Online Business Slip-Ups You Can’t Afford To Make

 This is a trap I used to fall into all the time.
 I’d spend two hours trying to design a decent logo or header… another two hours writing a press release… two more hours submitting articles… and on and on.

 There are only so many hours in a day and you just can’t do everything yourself!

 Nowadays before I tackle any task, I decide what I want the end result to be like.
 Then I hop over to fiverr.com and find a provider with great reviews.
 I pay them five bucks and have the finished solution within a day or two.

 If you have not started using fiverr gigs in your business yet, you are really missing the boat.
-There are providers there for nearly every chore imaginable, from design to voiceovers, to video, promotional tasks, etc.
+There are providers there for nearly every chore imaginable, from graphic design to voiceovers, to video, promotional tasks, even virtual assistants.

 Mistake #3: Failing To Diversify

-But I’ve heard from many of my subscribers who’ve fallen into this same trap in other ways and really suffered the consequences.
+I’ve heard from many of my subscribers who’ve been hurt by a lack of diversification as well.
+And many of them really suffered the consequences.